kevbot123/spool/SPOOL_INTEGRATION_GUIDE.md

 npm install @spoolcms/nextjs@latest
 ```

-> **New in v1.6.13:** Fixed a bug where live updates in development mode (localhost) were not reliably triggering content revalidation.
-Polling is now correctly connected to the webhook handler, ensuring `revalidatePath` is called on every change.
+> **New in v1.6.14:** Fixed development mode live updates by ensuring polling events are always emitted on the shared event bus, allowing webhook handlers to receive content change notifications reliably.
+This resolves issues where revalidation wasn't triggered consistently on localhost.

 ### 2. Add environment variables
 Add your Spool credentials to `.env.local`.
 You can find these keys in your Spool project settings.